hannesill/grasp-quality/README.md

 ## Troubleshooting

 - Always run with `conda activate adlr` to ensure correct Python and deps.
-- On macOS, PyBullet GUI needs an interactive session (not over SSH without X).
+- On macOS, PyBullet GUI needs an interactive session
-- If `scikit-image` or `pybullet` not found: your shell is not using the conda env.
-- If URDF not found, verify `urdfs/dlr2.urdf` exists and that CWD is repo root.

 ## Folder structure